accounts-js/accounts/website/docs/mfa/otp.md

 // Data have the following structure
 {
+  // Token that will be used later to activate the new authenticator
+  mfaToken: string;
   // Id of the object stored in the database
   id: string;
   // Secret to show to the user so they can save it in a safe place